EXTEND YOUR STUDY PERMIT

 Your restoration application must be submitted within 90 days after your study permit expired or became invalid*.

 To apply for restoration, you must:

 - apply online using all forms and documents required for a study permit extension (refer to the guides on our Resources page for details),

 - pay an additional restoration fee of $200 with your online application, in addition to the fee for a study permit extension and biometrics fee if applicable, and

 - include an explanation of the circumstances surrounding why you did not apply for an extension before your status expired

 You can remain in Canada while you await processing of your restoration application but you are not allowed study or work until the application is approved.

-*Note: This 90-day limit does not apply for most of 2020 due to a temporary public policy implemented in response to COVID-19.
-Details can be found in the July 14, 2020 announcement from IRCC.
+*Note: This 90-day limit may not apply if you meet certain requirements under IRCC's temporary public policy implemented in response to COVID-19.
+Details can be found on the IRCC website.